huggingface/evaluate/CONTRIBUTING.md

 request will make it easier for us to come back to you quickly and with good feedback.

-### Did you find a bug?

-Thank you for reporting an issue.
-First, we would really appreciate it if you could **make sure the bug was not already reported** (use the search bar on Github under Issues).

-If it's not already logged, please open an issue with these details:

-* Include your **OS type and version**, the versions of **Python**, **PyTorch** and **Tensorflow** when applicable;
-* A short, self-contained, code snippet that allows us to reproduce the bug in less than 30s;
-* Provide the *full* traceback if an exception is raised.

 ### Do you want to implement a new metric?

 All evaluation modules, be it metrics, comparisons, or measurements live on the 🤗 Hub in a [Space](https://huggingface.co/docs/hub/spaces) (see for example [Accuracy](https://huggingface.co/spaces/evaluate-metric/accuracy)).
+Evaluation modules can be either **community** or **canonical**.

+* **Canonical** metrics are well-established metrics which already broadly adopted.
-Please see our guide to adding a new evaluation module [here](https://huggingface.co/docs/evaluate/creating_and_sharing)!
+* **Community** metrics are new or custom metrics.
+It is simple to add a new community metric to use with `evaluate`.
+Please see our guide to adding a new evaluation metric [here](https://huggingface.co/docs/evaluate/creating_and_sharing)!

+The only functional difference is that canonical metrics are integrated into the `evaluate` library directly and do not require a namespace when being loaded.

 We encourage contributors to share new evaluation modules they contribute broadly!
-If they become widely adopted then they will be integrated into the core `evaluate` library.
+If they become widely adopted then they will be integrated into the core `evaluate` library as a canonical module.

 ### Do you want to request a new feature (that is not a metric)?